 Booking an AAC safari is more than just game viewing; there is purpose to making a difference!
 We are very involved in many African communities, giving back to conservation projects, and supporting guides at grass roots level.
 We are especially focused to assist students’ education as it is our hope they will continue in the wildlife, conservation or tourism field.
 Let us arrange a visit to these projects on your safari travels!

-For 2020 we will continue the scholarship fund for over 36 children of the Tanzania guides who take our clients out on safari.
-There are also client opportunities to pledge starting at $400.00 for a new student school year.
+For 2022 we will continue the scholarship fund for over 35 children of the Tanzania guides who take our clients out on safari.

-Our guiding team (photo left) are A+.
-We have over the years recognized Ephata Lotashau, Emmanuel Mkenda, and Hillary Mandia in our annual Guide of the Year.
-Our AAC Guides spend many days on safari into the Serengeti and we can support Tanzania parks and their ranger patrols by donating at Mission Possible Serengeti. #serengetishallnotdie.
+We have over the years recognized Ephata Lotashau, Emmanuel Mkenda, and Hillary Mandia in our annual Guide of the Year award.

-Providing an education to a child in Africa is something magical.
 AAC sponsored Jonathan for 4 years at college.
-He is now working in Nairobi and you may meet him in the big city on a local tour or request to have him private guide on safari!
+He is now working in Nairobi and you may have him as your private guide!

 Through Children in the Wilderness there is an opportunity to sponsor several girls/boys to attend High School.
-If you are interested in donating directly to a child, we would put you in touch with a needy participant in schools around Victoria Falls and Hwange.
-Typically sponsorship is $500 for a year of boarding at Secondary High School.
-In 2020 we continue to sponsor children near Hwange and Bulawayo. $4.00 a month feeds each child a meal a day when at school getting their education.
-Our annual donation has gone along way to the Children in the Wilderness program, which allows under-privileged children a chance to participate in conservation. www.childreninthewilderness.org
+If you are interested in donating directly to a child, we would put you in touch with a needy participant in schools around Matobo Hills and Hwange.

-We sponsor the opportunity for resident camp guides to work up their specialist knowledge providing them with private guiding opportunities with our lucky clients through the year.
-Brookes Kamanakao is a recent graduate!
+We sponsor the opportunity for camp guides to improve their specialist knowledge providing them with private guiding opportunities that many of our lucky clients enjoy on a complimentary basis.
+Brooks Kamanakao is one such guide!